Localization and flexibilization in symplectic geometry: Introduction

+We have mentioned Sullivan's construction as it parallels the construction $X[P^{-1}]$ (for $P=\{p\}$) for a Weinstein $X$ closely.
+A different construction allows one to include all (not necessarily simply-connected) CW complexes $X$ and is manifestly homotopy invariant by construction; see for example Bousfield's work~\cite{bousfield-localization-1975}.

+Let us point out two related but distinct notions of localization that appear above.
+In \ref{item. homology localizes}, we describe a construction that inverts certain multiplicative operations on algebraic invariants ({eg }multiplication by $p$), which is a localization of groups.
+Upon passage to the $\infty$-category of simply-connected spaces, \ref{item. idempotency} may be promoted to an idempotent endofunctor.
+As we explain in Section \ref{sec: category}, an idempotent endofunctor is called a (categorical) \textit{localization} since it projects the entire category to some subcategory of `local' objects, in the process throwing away some information from the category.
+Furthermore, the idempotency of taking algebraic invariants in \ref{item. homology localizes} follows from the idempotency of the geometric construction in \ref{item. idempotency}.
+In the next sections, we describe similar phenomena in symplectic geometry.

-\subsection{Flexibilization in symplectic geometry}
+\subsubsection{Flexibilization in symplectic geometry}

-Symplectic flexibility refers to phenomena where the underlying smooth topology determines the symplectic geometry.
-One of the first instances of symplectic flexibility is Gromov's h-principle \cite{gromov_hprinciple} for \textit{subcritical} isotropic submanifolds -- i.e., isotropic submanifolds whose dimensions are less than half the ambient dimension.
-If two subcritical isotropics are isotopic through smoothly embedded submanifolds (plus a bit of bundle-theoretic data), then they are isotopic through isotropics.
+Symplectic flexibility refers to phenomena where the underlying smooth topology (plus the class, up to smooth homotopy through non-degenerate 2-forms, of the symplectic form) determines the symplectic geometry.
+One of the first instances of symplectic flexibility is Gromov's h-principle~\cite{gromov_hprinciple} for \textit{subcritical} isotropic submanifolds -- {ie }isotropic submanifolds whose dimensions are less than half the ambient dimension.
+If two subcritical isotropics are isotopic through smoothly embedded submanifolds (covered by a homotopy of their tangent bundles to isotropic subbundles), then they are isotopic through isotropics.
 Consequently, subcritical Weinstein domains, which are by definition built out of handles attached along subcritical isotropics, are also determined by their smooth topology.